circleci/circleci-docs/jekyll/_cci2/google-auth.md

 ## Overview

-The Google Cloud SDK is a powerful set of tools that can be used to access Google Cloud Platform services like Google Compute Engine and Google Kubernetes Engine.
+The Google Cloud SDK is a powerful set of tools that can be used to access Google Cloud Platform (GCP) services like Google Compute Engine and Google Kubernetes Engine.

-On CircleCI, the Google Cloud SDK is required to deploy your application to Google Cloud Platform products.
+On CircleCI, the Google Cloud SDK is required to deploy your application to GCP products.

 ## Prerequisites

 - A CircleCI 2.0 project.
-- A Google account.
-- A Google Cloud Platform project.
+- A GCP project.

 ## Steps